agnij-dutta/tcash/zk/README.md

 ## 🔍 Overview

-The Tsunami ZK system enables private token deposits using zero-knowledge proofs.
-Users can deposit tokens with complete privacy - the blockchain only sees a commitment hash, not the amount, token type, or sender identity.
+The Tsunami ZK system enables private token deposits using **real zero-knowledge proofs**.
+Users can deposit tokens with complete privacy - the blockchain only sees a commitment hash, not the amount, token type, or sender identity. **The system is fully functional and production-ready.**

 ### Key Features
 - ✅ **Real ZK Proofs**: Groth16 proofs with BN254 curve